vighneshbirodkar/simplecv-gsoc/usecase.md

 ```python
 import DisplayXYZ
 ```
-+ This will set DisplayXYZ, LayerXYZ as the default Display and DrawingLayer classes for all future calls.
++ This will set DisplayXYZ, DrawingLayerXYZ as the default Display and DrawingLayer classes for all future calls.

 ```python
 img.show()